-3. Lix et al. (IN PROGRESS - 2014)In the MCHP Deliverable "CancerCare Manitoba Data Acquisition into the Repository" by Lix et al. (IN PROGRESS - 2014), additional SAS code has been developed by MCHP to incorporate the 3-digit ICD-9-CM codes available in the Medical Services (Physician Claims) data into the Charlson Comorbidity Index algorithm.
-Links will be provided to the research methodology and results when it becomes available.
+3. Lix et al. (IN PROGRESS - 2014)In the MCHP Deliverable "CancerCare Manitoba Data Acquisition into the Repository" by Lix et al. (IN PROGRESS - 2014), additional SAS code has been developed by MCHP to incorporate the 3-digit ICD-9-CM diagnosis codes available in the Medical Services (Physician Claims) data into the Charlson Comorbidity Index algorithm.
+Links will be provided to the research methodology and results when this becomes available.

 For more information on using 3-digit codes from the Medical Services data, see the section titled MCHP Charlson Comorbidity Index SAS Code for 3-Digit Codes in the Medical Services (Physician) Data in this concept.

 In the original publication "A new method of classifying prognostic comorbidity in longitudinal studies: development and validation" by Charlson et al. (1987), they identified 19 categories of comorbidity and weights were developed for each category based on the adjusted relative risk of one-year mortality.
 All of the individual weights are summed to produce a single comorbidity score for each patient.

 2. Deyo et al. (1992)

-In the publication "Adapting a clinical comorbidity index for use with ICD-9-CM administrative databases" by Deyo et al. (1992), they assigned corresponding ICD-9-CM diagnoses and procedure codes for each category of the Charlson Comorbidity Index.
+In the publication "Adapting a clinical comorbidity index for use with ICD-9-CM administrative databases" by Deyo et al. (1992), they assigned corresponding ICD-9-CM diagnosis and procedure codes for each category of the Charlson Comorbidity Index.
 Two of the original categories, "Leukemia" and "Lymphomas", were combined in the "Any Malignancy" category, thus resulting in a total of 17 different categories.

 3. Romano et al. (1993)